yarlson/ftl/www/docs/core-tasks/deployment.md

 # Deployment

-FTL automates the deployment of your applications, handling everything from image transfers to SSL certificate management.
+FTL automates the deployment of your applications by taking care of image transfers, volume and network setups, SSL certificate management, and much more.

 ## Basic Usage